 There can be exceptions to this.
 For example, when making a list of characters (such as a list of [Unicode] characters), an author might want to use combining marks without a corresponding base character.
 However, use of a combining mark without a base character can cause unintentional display or, with naive implementations that combine the combining mark with adjacent syntactic content or other natural language content, processing problems.
 For example, if you were to use a combining mark, such as the character ́ [U+0301 COMBINING ACUTE ACCENT], as the start of a

 class attribute value in HTML, the class name might not display properly in your editor and be difficult to edit.

 Some recommended base characters include ◌ [U+25CC DOTTED CIRCLE] (when the base character needs to be visible) or [U+00A0 NO-BREAK SPACE] (when the base character should be invisible).

-Since content authors do not always following these guidelines:
+Since content authors do not always follow these guidelines:

 Specifications of vocabularies MUST define the boundaries between syntactic content and character data as well as entity boundaries (if the language has any include mechanism).
 These need to include any boundary that may create conflicts when processing or matching content when instances of the language are processed, while allowing for character escapes designed to express arbitrary characters.

-When a specification requires Unicode normalization for storage, transmission, or string matching, some additional considerations need to be addressed by the specification authors as well as by implementers of that specification:
+When a specification requires Unicode normalization for storage, transmission, or processing, some additional considerations need to be addressed by the specification authors as well as by implementers of that specification: